Robins team keeps Reapers flying

 Tech.
 Sgt.
 Alejandro Piedrahita and Staff Sgt.
-Khayam Tahir, two AFLCMC NCOs stationed at Robins Air Force Base, Georgia, operate the MQ-9 supply chain that keeps Reapers fit to fly, fight and win.
-(U.S. Air Force video by Jim Varhegyi)
+Khayam Tahir, two AFLCMC NCOs stationed at Robins AFB, Georgia, operate the MQ-9 supply chain that keeps Reapers fit to fly, fight and win.

+"We are the middlemen between the customer, like all the bases that have the MQ-9, and General Atomics [the original equipment manufacturer]," Piedrahita said.
+"If [a base] has a problem with a certain part, they'll coordinate with our office and then we'll coordinate with General Atomics."

+Whether the solution is to rush a new part or engineer a new solution, the team at Robins will ensure the needs of the field units are met.

 |Date Taken: